Vedhasri-K-P/financial_document_analyzer_debug/README.md

 * It wasn’t used in the execution path
 * It blocked server startup
-* It added external instability
+* It introduced unnecessary instability

-This aligns with production debugging practices where unused dependencies are pruned for reliability.
+This aligns with production debugging practices where unused dependencies are pruned.

 ---